csc-training/summerschool/gpu/exercises/fundamentals/06-optimization/02-trace/README.md

 # Tracing with rocprof

-In this exercise your task is to trace execution of [streams/02-concurrency](../../streams/02-concurrency/solution/streams.cpp) exercise solution.
+In this exercise your task is to trace execution of `stream.cpp` code.

 Rocprof can be used to trace HIP API calls, among others, with option